edurange/edurange-flask/scenarios/prod/getting_started/student_view/readings/Reading9.md

 To edit a file that is already created it's the same procedure, just make sure not to misspell it or you'll create a new file with that spelling.

-Once you are in vim the main key strokes to editing a file are:
+Once you are in vim the main keystrokes to editing a file are:

 - `i` - This puts you in edit mode to type and delete text like you normally would